A group of professionals working together toward a common goal in a high-pressure environment – sounds like a sports team, right?

 A Deep Bench: The Breadth of Your Trauma Team

-Surgeons of a variety of specialties, such as orthopaedic surgeons, neurosurgeons, and cardiac surgeons, can get involved in trauma cases.
-So can physical, occupational, and speech therapists.
+Other surgical specialists — such as orthopaedic surgeons, neurosurgeons, and cardiac surgeons — also may get involved in trauma cases.
+So may physical, occupational, and speech therapists.
+The team is maintained with 24/7 readiness.